59de44955ebd/SteamXtra/README.md

 ## Compiling

 Compiling the xtra requires MS Visual Studio 2017 or later, the free community edition is of course fine.
-The repository includes both the Streamworks SDK and the Adobe XDK, so there are no other dependancies.
+The repository includes both the Streamworks SDK and the Adobe XDK, so there are no other dependencies.